 - Train #23 departing at 20:30 from Bangkok is one of the new modern trains introduced early this year on selected routes across Thailand’s railway network.

-Tickets to Ubon Ratchathani
+Buy Tickets from Bangkok to Ubon Ratchathani

 Use the Search Box below to buy your train tickets from Bangkok to Ubon Ratchathani.
 Sleeper seats are available to book online as well as the cheaper seat only options.
-After booking either collect your train tickets in Bangkok or request that they are sent to your home address in the post.

 Booking a ticket online in advance cost allows you to confirm your day of travel and the seat type in advance of your arrival at the train station.
 Some ticket types, particularly 1st and 2nd Class AC Sleepers, are often fully booked several days before the date of travel and this mean that you may experience difficulties in securing a comfortable seat if you try to buy your ticket on the same day as you want to travel or even 1 or 2 days in advance.

-Prices to Ubon Ratchathani
+Ticket Prices from Bangkok to Ubon Ratchathani